 Adults are anyone over 12 years of age.
 Juniors are anyone between the ages of 12 and 17.
 Children are anyone between the ages of 4 and 11.
 Seniors are anyone over the age of 65.

-The best way to get tickets and avoid waiting on line is to purchase tickets in advance via Klook.
+The best way to get tickets and avoid waiting on line is to purchase tickets in advance from a service like Klook.
 We’ve tested Klook and found it to be reliable and easy to use.
 See the following section for more details.

 Lines to enter the park at 8:30am. - image © Florentyna Leow